zhouxf53/create_lisa_tf_record/README.md

-### Converts lisa detection dataset to TFRecords with a standard format allowing to use this dataset to train object detectors.
+### Converts lisa detection dataset to TFRecords with a standard format allowing to use this dataset to train tensorflow object detectors.
   Converts lisa detection dataset to TFRecords with a standard format allowing to use this dataset to train object detectors.
 The raw dataset can be downloaded from: